-Today it has four parts known the Chet Singh Ghat, Niranjani Ghat, Nirvani Ghat and Shivala Ghat.
+Today it has four parts known as the Chet Singh Ghat, Niranjani Ghat, Nirvani Ghat, and Shivala Ghat.

 Missing some theological wonders?
 Don’t worry!
 It does have three Shiva temples resting proudly in its vicinity.

-Chet Singh Ghat is famous for its seven day festivity, Budhwa Mangal festival.
+Chet Singh Ghat is famous for its seven-day festivity, the Budhwa Mangal festival.
 Other than that, if you are willing to dive in its tranquil waters, then we suggest you give it a pass.
 Why?
-That’s because the current of Ganges is quite sharp here.
+That’s because the current of the Ganges is quite sharp here.

 Named after its owner, Darbhanga ghat is another spectacle to catch on the travel map of Varanasi.

 Named after the Brahmin king of Darbhanga, this sacred spot has a palatial building to elevate its glory.
 Today, this building serves as a hotel that accords visitors of Varanasi a pristine stay in the city of Gods.

 So if you are looking for a royal stay amid the tranquil sound of gushing Ganges, then, Darbhanga Ghat will be the perfect place for you.